oceanprotocol/pdr-web/resources/terms.md

 **6 SUSPENSION**

-**6.1**    Ocean may suspend Customer or any End User’s right to access or use any portion or all of the Predictoor Stack, or immediately with no notice to Customer if Ocean determines that the Customer or an End User’s use of the Predictoor Stack:
+**6.1**    Ocean may suspend Customer or any End User’s right to access or use any portion or all of the Predictoor Portal, or immediately with no notice to Customer if Ocean determines that the Customer or an End User’s use of the Predictoor Portal:

-(b) poses a security risk to the Predictoor Stack or any third party,
+(b) poses a security risk to the Predictoor Portal or any third party,

-(c) could adversely impact Ocean systems, the Predictoor Stack or the systems or Content of any other Ocean customer,
+(c) could adversely impact Ocean systems, the Predictoor Portal, or the systems or Content of any other Ocean customer,

 (d) could subject Ocean, Ocean affiliates, or any third party to liability, and/or